 The USGA announced the most sweeping rules changes in decades.
-The result of a four year effort with the R&A to simplify the rules for golfers of all levels.
-There is general consensus that the rules have become too complicated making them almost irrelevant for the majority of golfers.
+The result of a four-year effort with the R&A to simplify the rules for golfers of all levels.
+There is a general consensus that the rules have become too complicated making them almost irrelevant for the majority of golfers.

-The new rules have been reduced from 34 to 24 and have been written in a more user friendly style with shorter sentences, commonly used phrases, buletted lists and explanatory headings.
-The initiative also focuses on assessing the overall consistency, simplicity and fairness of the Rules for play.
+The new rules have been reduced from 34 to 24 and have been written in a more user-friendly style with shorter sentences, commonly used phrases, bulleted lists and explanatory headings.
+The initiative also focuses on assessing the overall consistency, simplicity, and fairness of the Rules for play.

-- Time for Ball Search – Three minutes will be the maximum amount of time to search for a ball before it is deemed lost, rather than the current five minutes.
+- Time for Ball Search – Three minutes will be the maximum amount of time to search for a ball before it your lost, rather than the current five minutes.

 - Leaving Flagstick in Hole – If you make a stroke from the putting green and your ball strikes the flagstick, there will no longer be a two-stroke penalty.

 - Touching and Repairing on Putting Green – If will be OK to repair spike marks and any other damage caused by shoes, clubs and almost any other damage on a putting green but you will not be able to improve natural imperfections.
 You may also touch the putting green such as pointing out a line of the putt as long as it does not improve the conditions.

 - Accidentally Moving Ball – You will not be penalized one stroke if you accidentally move your ball on the putting green, while searching for it or if it hits you, your ball marker, your equipment or your caddie.

 - Relaxed Bunker Rules – You will be permitted to touch and move loose impediments as well as touch the sand with your hand or club without incurring a two-stroke penalty as long as the purpose is not to test the condition of the bunker.
 The prohibition against grounding the club immediately behind the ball or move sand during a practice or real stroke remains to preserve the challenge of playing from the sand.